maduhu/Documentation/DFSP/Blacklist API/README.md

 **Blacklist API**
 ----

-This document describes a proposal for REST Api which to be used for fetching/adding/removing blacklisted identifiers within the scope of a given DFSP
+This document describes a proposal for REST Api which to be used for fetching a list of users which are blacklisted by a given DFSP

-***1. Get all blacklisted identifiers***
+***1. Get all blacklisted users***

-  *Get all blacklisted identifiers*
+  *Get all blacklisted users*

 * **URL**